 Reconnecting Your Existing Security System

 If the property you just bought comes with an existing inactive security system, you may wonder whether you can re-use any of that equipment and just update the keypad.

 The answer depends on a number of factors—most importantly on the manufacturer and age of the security system in question.
-Legacy security systems are something many new homeowners have to deal with.
-These systems aren't necessarily bad, but you have to know what you can and can't expect from them.
+Legacy security systems are commonplace in all sorts of properties.
+These systems aren’t necessarily bad; their age just means you can’t expect much from them.